 Datuk Ter is also actively involved in social work.
-Currently, he is the President of Chinese Chamber of Commerce and Industry of Kuala Lumpur and Selangor, Deputy President of The Associated Chinese Chambers of Commerce and Industry of Malaysia ('ACCCIM'), Chairman of Socio Economic Research Committee of ACCCIM, Honorary Member, Malaysia-China Business Council and Committee Member of REHDA.
-He is also the Malaysia's representative for Malaysia-Singapore Business Council as well as the Honorary President of Young Malaysians Movement Malaysia.
-In addition, he also sits in the Board of School Directors as Vice Chairman, Board of Directors of Hin Hua High School Klang, Director of Kuen Cheng High School Kuala Lumpur and Director of Pin Hwa High School Klang.
-He has been appointed as a Director to the Board of Directors of University Kebangsaan Malaysia.
+Currently, he is the President of Chinese Chamber of Commerce and Industry of Kuala Lumpur and Selangor, President of The Associated Chinese Chambers of Commerce and Industry of Malaysia ('ACCCIM') and Honorary Member of Malaysia-China Business Council.
+He is also the Malaysia's representative for Malaysia-Singapore Business Council as well.
+In addition, he also sits in the Board of School Directors as Vice Chairman, Board of Directors of Hin Hua High School Klang, Vice Chairman of Pin Hwa High School Klang and Director of Kuen Cheng High School Kuala Lumpur.
+He has been appointed as a Director to the Board of Directors of Xiamen University Malaysia Campus.

 In 2002, Datuk Ter was conferred the AMN honour by the Yang Dipertuan Agong for his contributions to the society.
-In 2008, he was awarded the Top Best 50 Outstanding Malaysian Hokkien Award and awarded 'Business Excellence Person of the year' by Sin Chew Business Excellence Award 2014.
+In 2008, he was awarded the Top Best 50 Outstanding Malaysian Hokkien Award, awarded 'Business Excellence Person of the year' by Sin Chew Business Excellence Award 2014 and awarded "The EDGE-PEPS Value Creation Excellence Award (Non-Residential) 2014".